 Maple Heights Master Plan

-County Planning presented the Master Plan to a joint meeting of Maple Heights City Council and the Maple Heights Planning Commission on October 23, 2018.
+The final plan was presented to a joint meeting of Maple Heights City Council and the Maple Heights Planning Commission on October 23, 2018.
 It was adopted by Maple Heights City Council on January 2, 2019.

 This presentation is also available for downloading.

 The planning process included numerous opportunities for public involvement to ensure that the plan reflected the concerns, ideas, and priorities of residents and business owners.
 Three public meetings were held throughout 2017 and 2018 to allow community members the opportunity to provide input.
 Following each public meeting, an online survey allowed additional comment, and all documents were posted online.
 Over the course of the plan, approximately 60 people attended in-person meetings, 36 completed online surveys, and more than 380 individual comments were provided.